ssvlabs/awesome-ssv/RUN_BACKEND.md

 ## Run Backend Manager

 **NOTE:**
-make sure that for the backend script you are using a private key corresponding to your `whitelist` address from your `deploy` script.
+make sure that for the backend script, you are using a private key corresponding to your `whitelist` address from your `deploy` script.

 Your staking pool needs to be funded with some SSV to pay for running your validator.
 Keep at least 50 SSV at your deployer address.